Historical Background

 REG Experiments

 At the PEAR lab, the primary experiment used a custom designed Random Event Generator (REG or RNG) incorporating a well-developed commercial source of electronic white noise.
 This bench-top experiment provided control over parameters such as the speed and size of the samples drawn from the random sequence of bits.
-For example it might be set to collect a 200 bit sample at a rate of 1000 bits per second, and to register a trial each second consisting of the sum of the 200 bits.
+For example, it might be set to collect a 200 bit sample at a rate of 1000 bits per second, and to register a trial each second consisting of the sum of the 200 bits.
 The equipment displayed the current output trial value and a running mean as feedback to the operator.
 The experiment used a tripolar protocol, with instructions to maintain an intention to achieve either a high or a low mean, or to let the machine generate baseline data.
-Over more than a decade this basic experiment yielded an enormous database, with a bottom line indicating a small but significant effect of human intention on a random data sequences.
-A paper describing 12 years of research (pdf) at PEAR, using several different mind-machine interaction experiments, is available.
+Over more than a decade this basic experiment yielded an enormous database, with a bottom line indicating a small but significant effect of human intention on random data sequences.
+A paper describing 12 years of research at PEAR, using several different mind-machine interaction experiments, is available.

 FieldREG